NotReallyJustin/Planned-Projects/README.md

   * Maybe create own meshnet centralized server/endpoint for this because it'll be really obvious if a server is sending heartbeat messages to `tailscale.com` every 60 seconds like uhhhh what are we doing
   * `<rant>` Unless your name is `Canvas LMS` in which case I guess we just ignore the most transparently malicious alerts out there and take a 2 week trip to Cancun.
 And then come back and go "um justin sorry we got ransomwared 2 weeks ago and all your work/data is getting sold on the dark web now. sorry i could have stopped it a week ago but I didn't expect `ShinyHunters` to actually call my dumb ahh bluff"
   * But seriously how do you see `ShinyHunters` leaving a ransomware letter on your system in 2026 and just go "they're nobodies let's just pretend we didn't see that" `</rant>`

-## Update Cyber Threat Intel and 49ers RSS Feed
-* It's been ~6 months since I last did that.
-Probably time for me to look at that list again
-* Recently noticed way too many Threat Intel sites on my feed are just AI word vomit now too.
-It's a good time to get rid of them

 ## Document how insecure TPLink routers are
 * Been putting it off for 1.5 years now, just got reminded because my friend bought a TPLink router off Amazon